wp-plugins/role-scoper/readme.txt

 Role Scoper can be installed automatically via the Plugins tab in your blog administration panel.

 = To install manually instead: =
-1. Upload `role-scoper_?.zip` to the `/wp-content/plugins/` directory
+1. Upload `role-scoper&#95;?.zip` to the `/wp-content/plugins/` directory
-1. Extract `role-scoper_?.zip` into the `/wp-content/plugins/` directory
+1. Extract `role-scoper&#95;?.zip` into the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 Note: For WP 2.2 and 2.3, use <a href="http://agapetry.net/downloads/role-scoper_legacy">Role Scoper 0.9</a>

 == Frequently Asked Questions ==
+<strong>How can I prevent low-level users from seeing the Roles/Restrictions menus and Edit boxes?</strong>
+In your blog admin, navigate to Roles > Options.
+In the "Content Maintenance" section, set the option "Roles and Restrictions can be set" to "by blog-wide Editors and Administrators" or "by Administrators only".
+Click the Update button.

-<strong>How does Role Scoper compare to <a href="http://sourceforge.net/projects/role-manager/">Role Manager</a>?</strong>
+<strong>How does Role Scoper compare to <a href="http://sourceforge.net/projects/role-manager/">Role Manager</a> or <a href="http://wordpress.org/extend/plugins/capsman/">Capability Manager</a>?</strong>
-Those two plugins are entirely different and complementary.
-RM does little more than alter WordPress' definition of the capabilities included in each role.
+Role Scoper's functionality is entirely different and complementary to RM and CM.
+RM/CM do little more than alter WordPress' definition of the capabilities included in each role.
 That's a valuable task, and in many cases will be all the role customization you need.
-Since RM's modifications are stored in the main WordPress database, they remain even if RM is deactivated.
+Since RM/CM modifications are stored in the main WordPress database, they remain even if RM/CM is deactivated.

 Role Scoper is useful when you want to customize access to specific content, not just blog-wide.
-It will work with the WP roles as a starting point, whether customized by Role Manager or not.
+It will work with the WP roles as a starting point, whether customized by RM/CM or not.
 To see how Role Scoper's role definitions correlate to your WordPress roles, navigate to Roles > Options > RS Role Definitions in your blog admin.
 Role Scoper's modifications remain only while it stays active.

 <strong>Why are there so many options?
 Do I really need Role Scoper?</strong>
-It depends on what you're trying to accomplish with your blog.
+It depends on what you're trying to accomplish with your WordPress installation.
 Role Scoper is designed to be functionally comprehensive and flexible.
 Great pains were taken to maintain performance and user-friendliness.
 Yet there are simpler permission plugins out there, particularly if you only care about read access.
 Review Role Scoper's feature list and decide what's important to you.

-<strong>How can I prevent low-level users from seeing the Roles/Restrictions menus and Edit boxes?</strong>
-In your blog admin, navigate to Roles > Options.
-Check the "Role administration requires a blog-wide Editor role" box.
-Click the Update button.

 <strong>Why doesn't Role Scoper limit direct access to files that I've uploaded via FTP?</strong>
 Role Scoper only filters files in the WP uploads folder (or a subfolder).
 The uploads folder must be a branch of the WordPress directory tree.
 The files must be formally attached to a post / page via the WordPress uploader or via the RS Attachments Utility.